wa5znu/linux-jupyter-pyspark/README.md

 ## Requirements
 - Recent Linux server with four or more  cores.
 - Podman, aliased to docker
-- A directory to save state in
+- A directory to save state into

-## Procedure
+## Installation
 - mkdir $WORKBOOK
 - ed conf.sh # add $WORKBOOK
 - mkdir $WORKBOOK
+- sudo ./install-podman.sh